apache/drill/_docs/odbc-jdbc-interfaces/010-interfaces-introduction.md

 *Apache Drill does not have an open source ODBC driver.
 However, MapR provides an [ODBC driver](https://package.mapr.com/tools/MapR-ODBC/MapR_Drill/) developed specifically for connecting Apache Drill to BI tools.
 MapR also provides a [JDBC driver](https://package.mapr.com/tools/MapR-JDBC/MapR_Drill/).

 **By default, Drill returns a result set when you issue DDL statements, such as CTAS and CREATE VIEW.
-If the client tool from which you connect to Drill (via JDBC) does not expect a result set when you issue DDL statements, set the `exec.return_result_set_for_ddl` option to false, as shown, to prevent the client from canceling queries:
+If the client tool from which you connect to Drill (via JDBC) does not expect a result set when you issue DDL statements, set the `exec.query.return_result_set_for_ddl` option to false, as shown, to prevent the client from canceling queries:

-	SET `exec.return_result_set_for_ddl` = false
+	SET `exec.query.return_result_set_for_ddl` = false
 	//This option is available in Drill 1.15 and later.

 When set to false, Drill returns the affected rows count, and the result set is null.